wp-plugins/esewa-payment-gateway-for-woocommerce/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress.

-4. Goto Woocommerce -> Settings and select the Payment Gateways tab and click on Esewa just below the tabs.
+4. Goto Woocommerce -> Settings and select the Checkout tab and click on Esewa just below the tabs.

 = Configure Gateway =